ryanrpj/ryanrpj/README.md

 <div align="center">
 <h3>Get to know me 🗿🍷</h3>
-I'm a seasoned back-end developer with professional experience in Node.js and Java development.
+I'm a seasoned back-end developer with professional experience in Node.js and TypeScript development.
+TDD lover.
-Actively studying Computer Science and Software Architecture.
+Currently I'm actively studying Computer Science and Software Architecture.

 On my free time I like to learn about photography and video editing techniques.
 Used to like video-games, but now I'm more into spending time cycling or just chilling with some good music.
 Yeah, I guess you can call me a boomer,